 Michigan Open Meetings Act: Understanding closed sessions

-The Open Meetings Act provides ten circumstances where a meeting may be closed to the public.
+The Open Meetings Act provides 11 circumstances where a meeting may be closed to the public.
 These sessions must be called by a roll call vote of those elected and serving.
 This requires a majority of the total board, not just those present at the meeting.
-For a nine member board, this means five votes in favor of the closed session, regardless of how many are in attendance at the meeting.
+For a nine-member board, this means five votes in favor of the closed session regardless of how many are in attendance at the meeting.
 The roll call and the purpose of the closed session go into the minutes of the open meeting.
 The public body can only deliberate in the closed session.
 Decisions must be voted on in an open session.

-Some of the closed session purposes require a 2/3 vote to approve going into the closed session.
+Some of the closed session purposes require a two-thirds vote to approve going into the closed session.
 These are indicated below by "(2/3)" after the purpose.
-The ten closed session purposes are:
+The 11 closed session purposes are:

 - Personnel matters, if requested by the individual, and the individual may rescind the request at any time, but cannot then request to go back into closed session.

 - Student discipline, if requested by the student, or their parent or guardian, with the same one time restriction as #1.